jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 }
 ```

-This is similar to `const` in JavaScript, or `final` in Java, although in Rust it also means the contents of the variable can't be modified either:
+This is similar to `const` in JavaScript, or `final` in Java.
+In Rust `mut` also has some ownership implications which we'll talk about in [chapter 4][chap4].
+The value the reference points to also can't be modified... mostly:

 ```rust
 fn main() {